 Dr Carla-Leanne Washbourne

 I am an interdisciplinary researcher and practitioner working at the interface of science and public policy.
 My work seeks to understand how decision-making and planning in urban settings is influenced by prevailing knowledge systems, particularly focussed on urban environment and sustainability topics.
 I have a good technical grasp of a range of topics across earth sciences, environmental sciences and science policy.
 I completed my PhD in Geosciences and MSc in Engineering Geology at the University of Newcastle (UK) and a BSc (hons) in Natural Sciences at Durham University.
-I am employed as a Lecturer in Environmental Science and Policy at University College London (UCL), in the department of Science, Technology, Engineering and Public Policy (STEaPP) and as such am deeply aligned with, and respectful of the challenges of, promoting and publishing inter-/multi- and post-disciplinary work.
+I am employed as a Associate Professor in Environmental Science and Policy at University College London (UCL), in the department of Science, Technology, Engineering and Public Policy (STEaPP) and as such am deeply aligned with, and respectful of the challenges of, promoting and publishing inter-/multi- and post-disciplinary work.
 I am a member of the UCL Urban Innovation and Policy Laboratory and a Research Associate at the Gauteng City-Region Observatory (GCRO), Johannesburg, giving me a global perspective on my topics of expertise.